MatthiasCr/Computer-Vision-Assignment-2/README.md

 # CILP Assessment: Multimodal Learning

+This is an Assignment in the Seminar "Applied Hands-On Computer Vision" at HPI.
+It is about multimodal models and different fusion strategies and contrastive learning.

 ## Data Setup

 The dataset consists of cubes and spheres each having an rgb image and matching data from a LiDAR sensor.
 From the original dataset ([kaggle](https://www.kaggle.com/datasets/andandand/cubes-and-spheres-lidar-and-rgb)) consisting of 9999 cubes and 9999 spheres I created a subset of 1000 cubes and 1000 spheres and uploaded it as a grouped fiftyone dataset on huggingface.
 All notebooks will start by loading this huggingface dataset.
 In the first notebook I explain how I created this subset and how to use it.